mongodb/docs-relational-migrator/source/includes/database-connections/connect-to-db-steps-part-2.rst

    convenience.
 Leaving the drop-down empty is the same as selecting the "None" tag.

+.. step:: Test and save your connection

-.. step:: (Optional) Click :guilabel:`Test connection`
+   a.
+(Optional) Click :guilabel:`Test connection`

          {+rel-mig+} attempts to authenticate and connect to the database.

-.. step:: Click :guilabel:`Save`
+   #.
+Click :guilabel:`Save`

       The saved connection is available for use in all jobs and projects.